-Status - The Clinical Hub has been strengthened with additional Clinical Advisors.
+Status - The Clinical Hub has been strengthened with additional Clinical Advisors - currently we have 26.9wte Clinical Advisors with further recruitment planned.
 A measurement framework has been developed to support improvement.
-Discussions are ongoing with NHS24 to increase the number of calls that are transferred as part of business as usual, building on the work undertaken during the winter pressures.
+Discussions continue with NHS 24 to increase the number of calls that are transferred as part of business as usual, building on the work undertaken during the winter months.
+It has been agreed with NHS 24 to establish a project group to take forward a number of joint activities aiming to improve the continuity of care provided to patients by phone whether they call 111 or 999.

-Improvement - An increase in calls transferred to NHS24 results in patients with low acuity conditions receiving access to the service they require in a more timely manner, resulting in better clinical outcomes and patient experience.
+Improvement - An increase in calls transferred to NHS 24 results in patients with low acuity conditions receiving access to the service they require in a timelier manner, resulting in better clinical outcomes and patient experience.
 System changes which allow Clinical Advisors to refer to Specialist Paramedics and Advanced Practitioners in urgent and primary care will also provide better clinical outcomes and patient experience.